3. Assessment of Taught Schemes

 8. During each examination the invigilator shall have power to exclude from the examination room all persons save officers of the University and the candidates sitting the examination.
 The invigilator shall prevent any unauthorised communication on the part of the candidates amongst themselves or with any other person.

-10. The invigilator shall collect the scripts and arrange for their transmission to the Superintendent of Examinations or his/her nominee(s) who shall then arrange for their transmission to appropriate examiners, together with the surplus copies of the examination paper or papers and a form giving the names of candidates who did not submit scripts.
-The invigilators shall make a report to the Superintendent of Examinations on the conduct of the examinations, drawing attention to any special circumstances.
-A form containing this information and a signed declaration that the examination has been conducted in accordance with this Standing Order shall be sent by the invigilator to the Superintendent of Examinations.
+10. The invigilator shall collect the scripts and arrange for their transmission to the Assistant Registrar (Examinations) or his/her nominee(s) who shall then arrange for their transmission to appropriate examiners, together with the surplus copies of the examination paper or papers and a form giving the names of candidates who did not submit scripts.
+The invigilators shall make a report to the Assistant Registrar (Examinations) on the conduct of the examinations, drawing attention to any special circumstances.
+A form containing this information and a signed declaration that the examination has been conducted in accordance with this Standing Order shall be sent by the invigilator to the Assistant Registrar (Examinations).

 11. Failure to comply with the written directions to candidates, and verbal instructions by examination invigilators, will be considered to be a breach of the University’s Regulation on Unacceptable Academic Practice.